Clinical-Genomics/genmod/README.md

 [![DOI](https://zenodo.org/badge/5735/moonso/genmod.png)](http://dx.doi.org/10.5281/zenodo.11424)

+##USAGE:##

+###Basic functions###

+    genmod annotate variant_file.vcf --family_file ped_file

+This will print a new vcf to standard out with all variants annotated according to the statements below.

+Genmod is distributed with a annotation database that are built from the refGene data.
+If the user wants to build a new annotation set use the command below:

+	genmod build_annotation [--type] annotation_file

+##General##

 Tool for annotating patterns of inheritance in Variant Call Format (VCF) files with arbitrary pedigrees.

 Each variant in the VCF-file will be annotated with which genetic models that are followed in the family if a family file